 2. Follow up with your employer regarding any initial agreements.

 Although there are some employers out there who don't care about their staff's well-being, most bosses are fairly reasonable people who want to see their employees succeed.
 If it turns out you did sign an agreement that limits your control over your own intellectual property, talk to you employer.

 You will have to approach the conversation in a delicate way that does not make it look like you have one foot out the door.
-Once your boss agrees to amend the current agreement, make sure you get it in writing, and have a business attorney from Eric D. Anderson Law, Ltd. review the new contract.
+Once your boss agrees to amend the current agreement, make sure you get it in writing, and have a business attorney review the new contract.